vishalkamat/npdemand/README.md

 # Installation

-Store function in same directory as main file and import the function by copy pasting the following at the top of the file:
+Store function (i.e. the file np.demand) in same directory as main file and import the function by copy pasting the following at the top of the file:

     from npdemand import *

 Note that usage of the function requires the following to be already installed in python: Gurobi, sympy, and numpy.

 # Implementation

+The file npdemand_ex.py provides a simple illustration of the function using simulated data.
+Below we summarize syntax of the function.

 **Syntax:**